imsardine/dev-notes/docs/python-pdb.md

   - [Getting Started: Printing a Variable’s Value - Python Debugging With Pdb – Real Python](https://realpython.com/python-debugging-pdb/#getting-started-printing-a-variables-value) (2018-04-09) #ril
       - Insert the following code at the location where you want to BREAK INTO THE DEBUGGER: `import pdb; pdb.set_trace()` When the line above is executed, Python stops and waits for you to tell it what to do next.
 You’ll see a (Pdb) prompt. 如果在 GUI debugger 裡安插 breakopoint 一樣。
-      - You can also break into the debugger, without modifying the source and using `pdb.set_trace()` or `breakpoint()`, by running Python directly from the command-line and passing the option `-m pdb`. 例如 `python3 -m pdb app.py arg1 arg2`，一開始停在那裡??
+      - You can also break into the debugger, without modifying the source and using `pdb.set_trace()` or `breakpoint()`, by running Python directly from the command-line and passing the option `-m pdb`. 例如 `python3 -m pdb app.py arg1 arg2`，一開始停在那裡? => 第 1 行之前

   - [Dropping to PDB (Python Debugger) on failures - Usage and Invocations — pytest documentation](https://docs.pytest.org/en/latest/usage.html#dropping-to-pdb-python-debugger-on-failures) #ril
   - [Debug: drop into pdb on errors or failures — nose 1\.3\.7 documentation](https://nose.readthedocs.io/en/latest/plugins/debug.html) #ril